paulodo55/serviceflow-ai/FINAL_SETUP_GUIDE.md

 ## 🎉 **SUCCESS!**

-When you complete these steps, your ServiceFlow CRM will have:
+When you complete these steps, your VervidFlow CRM will have:

 🏆 **Professional Google Calendar Integration**
 🏆 **Professional scheduling** that customers trust